taizel/donor-calendar/README.md

 # donor-calendar
-Spring based project of web application to remind users to donate (mainly blood)
+Spring based project of a web application to remind users to donate (mainly blood).